 Not to mention Mary MacGregor with her "Torn Between Two Lovers" (definitely not a country song) and Elvis's bombastic "Moody Blue".
 Seventies country radio accepted all comers.
 That was the problem.

 Crystal Gayle was kind of a freak of nature.
-I knew she was Loretta Lynn's little sister, but face it, the reason people stared in awe at Crystal on their TV's was because of her four-foot long yardstick locks.
+I knew she was Loretta Lynn's little sister, but face it, the reason people stared in awe at Crystal on their TV's was because of her four-foot long locks.
 They were like a second person

 Everyone, I guess, needs a life goal, and Brenda Webb's (Crystal's) was growing her hair out as long as grotesquely possible.
-Catching her on the tube, it was hard for me to concentrate on her songs, because I was completely mesmerized by her hair.
+Catching her on the tube, it was hard for me to concentrate on the songs, because I was completely mesmerized by her hair.

 Crystal first caught my attention with a track that oozed like maple syrup into everyone's brain in 1977.
 Suddenly she was everywhere.
 The song wasn't exactly country.
 It was something, but it wasn't country.